nkopali/NER-cross-dataset/README.md

 On biobert that would be `biobert/datasets` and for kebiolm `kebiolm/ner`.

-Ensure you run `biobert/named-entity-recognition/preprocess.sh` before you start training your model.
+Run `biobert/named-entity-recognition/preprocess.sh` before you start training your model.

 ### 2. BioBERT

-To use BioBERT for NER tasks, first install the required version of `transformers`:
+To use BioBERT first install the required version of `transformers`:

 ```bash
 pip install transformers==3.0.0